Ultraheavy Ultrahigh-Energy Cosmic Rays: SUPPLEMENTAL MATERIAL

+where $\Delta(X_{\rm max})$ and $\Delta(\sigma(X_\text{max}))$ are the uncertainties including both statistical and systematic uncertainties~\cite[e.g.,][]{Fang:2017zjf}.
+The values of $\langle X_\text{max} \rangle$ and $\sigma(X_\text{max})$ are calculated based on the generalized Gumbel distribution function~\cite{DeDomenico:2013wwa}, with the updated parameters for {\sc Epos-LHC} from Table 5 of ~\cite{PierreAuger:2022atd}.
+We assume that the parameters could be extended to UH nuclei, which is reasonable in the superposition model.
+The range of the value of $X_\text{max}$ we considered is from 100 to 1500.
+The total $\chi^2$ value is

 and the best-fit results are obtained when $\chi^2$ reaches its minimum value $\chi^2_{\rm min}$.
 In this work, we fit the observed spectrum and composition with energies above $10^{18.75}\rm~eV$ for Auger data.
-There are $16$ data points for the spectrum and $20$ data points for the moments of the $X_{\rm max}$ distribution.
-For TA data, we consider energies above $10^{18.45}\rm~eV$, with $21$ data points on the spectrum and $18$ data points for the moments of the $X_{\rm max}$ distribution.
+There are $16$ data points for the spectrum and $26$ data points for the first and second moments of the $X_{\rm max}$ distribution.
+For TA data, we consider energies above $10^{18.85}\rm~eV$, with $16$ data points on the spectrum and $10$ data points for the first and second moments of the $X_{\rm max}$ distribution.
 The degree of freedom ($\rm d.o.f.$) is defined as the total number of data points minus the number of fitting parameters.
 We treat the maximum particle energy ($\mathcal{R}_{\rm max}$), spectral index ($s_{\rm CR}$), energy generation rate density ($Q_{\rm UHECR}$), and number fraction of nuclei ($f_A$), as the free parameters.
-Note that $\sum f_A = 1$, generated as the direction cosines in $k$ dimensions using the same method described in Ref.~\cite{PierreAuger:2016use}.
-In Table~\ref{tab:parameters-bestfit}, we show the best-fit parameters used in Fig.~\ref{fig:Diffuse_AugerTA_bestfit}.
+Note that the fractions, satisfying $\sum f_A = 1$, are generated as the direction cosines in $k$ dimensions using the same method described in Ref.~\cite{PierreAuger:2016use}.
+In Table~\ref{tab:parameters-bestfit}, we show the best-fit parameters used in Fig.~2.